espnet/espnet/egs2/owsm_ctc_v3.1/s2t1/README.md

 ## Pre-trained Model

+**IMPORTANT: Our model is trained on 16kHz audio with fixed duration 30s.
+When using the pre-trained model, please ensure the input speech is 16kHz and pad or truncate it to 30s.**

-The pre-trained model is available at: https://huggingface.co/pyf98/owsm_ctc_v3.1_1B
+The pre-trained model is available at: https://huggingface.co/espnet/owsm_ctc_v3.1_1B

 The model is trained with this config: [conf/train_s2t_multitask-ctc_ebf27_conv2d8_size1024.yaml](conf/train_s2t_multitask-ctc_ebf27_conv2d8_size1024.yaml)